Ayabe, Kyoto: Demographics

 Per Japanese census data, the population of Ayabe has declined steadily over the past 60 years.

 Government

 Ayabe has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Ayabe contributes one member to the Kyoto Prefectural Assembly.
 In terms of national politics, the city is part of the Kyoto 5th district of the lower house of the Diet of Japan.

 Economy

 Ayabe has a mixed economy of agriculture and light manufacturing, with several industrial parks in the city.
 The area was known from ancient times for weaving cloth, and the leading apparel manufacturer Gunze's registered headquarters are in Ayabe.

 It is known for the founding of Ōmoto.

 Education

 Ayabe has ten public elementary schools and six public middle schools operated by the city government and one public high school operated by the Kyoto Prefectural Department of Education.
 Kyoto Prefectural Agricultural College has a campus in the city.

+Religion

+Ayabe is the hometown of Nao Deguchi, a woman who founded the Oomoto religion in Ayabe in 1892.
+She proclaimed that Ayabe would be the new spiritual center of Japan from which the world would be renewed.

+Baishō-en (梅松苑), the spiritual headquarters of the Oomoto religion, is located in Ayabe.
+Mount Misen is where the religion's founder, Nao Deguchi, secluded herself and received divine revelations in 1901.